rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 However, the project is relatively new, so it can be somewhat challenging to find concise information on how to use the scripting language.

 ## Objectives
-In this article, we will develop a basic session management tool for (neo)vim.
+In this article, we will develop a basic session management tool for (Neo)Vim.
 The intention of this tool is to be a wrapper around Tim Pope's [obsession.vim](https://github.com/tpope/vim-obsession) plugin, with the following features:

 1. [Easy session initialization](#session-initialization-and-management) - list sessions and open them
 2. [Active session management](#active-session-management) - we only want to allow a single instance of vim to be using a session file
 3. [Autocompletions](#autocompletions) - get relevant results when you hit `TAB`

-Perhaps you simply find the session management tool useful: you can get the files [in the Git repository](https://github.com/alexrutar/v-session-manager).
+Perhaps you simply find the session management tool useful: you can find the program in the [Git repository](https://github.com/alexrutar/v-session-manager).
-This implements all the features below, along with a couple extra useful commands and completions.
+This implements all the features below, along with a couple extra useful commands, completions, and help messages.

 ### Pre-requisites
 I will assume that you have the tools [fd](https://github.com/sharkdp/fd) and [fzf](https://github.com/junegunn/fzf) installed and accessible in your shell.